-Anyone in the general public can pay a fee to see certain convictions on your CORI report.
-This report is called “Open CORI.”
-A conviction means that you were found guilty of a crime.
-An “Open CORI” shows information about:
+Anyone can pay a fee to see certain convictions on your “Open CORI.”
+A conviction means that you pled guilty or were found guilty.
+An Open CORI will show that:

 See what is a misdemeanor or a felony .